johnno1962/InjectionIII/README.md

 and because you cannot load a bundle off your Mac's filesystem on a real phone you add the [HotReloading Swift Package](https://github.com/johnno1962/HotReloading) to your project (during development only!) which contains all the code that would normally be in the bundle to perform the dynamic loading.
-This requires that you use one of the un-sandboxed binary releases.
-It has also been replaced by the `copy_bundle.sh` script described above.

 "Standalone injection".
 This was the most recent evolution of the project where you don't run the app itself anymore but simply load one of the